blackaichi/Low_Budget_Tor_Traffic_Analysis/README.md

 ## Deployment Steps

-Recomended tree for this project (I will asume all commends from root/tma/
+Recomended tree for this project (I will asume all commands from root/tma/

 root
  ├── go             (installation of golang)